-Our compensation program for named executive officers is designed to:

-- provide a competitive level of total compensation; - motivate and encourage our executives to contribute to our financial success; - · retain talented and experienced executives; and - reward our executives for leadership excellence and performance that promotes sustainable growth in unitholder value.
+Our compensation program for named executive officers is designed to provide a competitive level of total compensation; motivate and encourage our executives to contribute to our financial success; retain talented and experienced executives; and reward our executives for leadership excellence and performance that promotes sustainable growth in unitholder value.

-Fiscal 2014 Components
+Fiscal 2015 Components

-The following chart summarizes the principal elements of our Fiscal 2014 executive compensation program.
+The following chart summarizes the principal elements of our Fiscal 2015 executive compensation program.
 We describe these elements, as well as retirement, severance and other benefits, in more detail later in this Compensation Discussion and Analysis.

-Component Principal Objectives Fiscal 2014 Compensation Actions Base Components Salary Compensate executives as appropriate for his or her position, experience and responsibilities based on market data.
-Merit salary increases ranged from 3.0% to 5.0%.
+Component Principal Objectives Fiscal 2015 Compensation Actions Salary Compensate executives as appropriate for his or her position, experience and responsibilities based on market data.
+Merit salary increases ranged from 3.5% to 5.0%.
 Annual Bonus Awards Motivate executives to focus on achievement of our annual business objectives.
-Target incentives ranged from 45% to 120% of salary.
-Actual bonus payouts to our named executive officers ranged from 74.7% to 160.0% of target, primarily based on achievement of financial goals.
-Long-Term Incentive Awards Performance Units Align executive interests with unitholder and shareholder interests; create a strong financial incentive for achieving long-term performance goals by encouraging total AmeriGas common unitholder return that compares favorably to other energy master limited partnerships or total UGI shareholder return that compares favorably to other utility-based companies.
-The number of performance units awarded in Fiscal 2014 ranged from 3,100 to 63,000.
-Performance units (payable in AmeriGas Partners common units, other than for Mr. Walsh) will be earned based on total unitholder return relative to (i) master limited partnerships in the Alerian MLP Index, and (ii) the other two propane distribution companies in the Alerian MLP Index, over a three-year period.
-For Mr. Walsh, performance units will be payable in UGI Corporation common stock based on total shareholder return of Company stock relative to entities in an industry index over a three-year period.
+Target incentives ranged from 50% to 125% of salary.
+Actual bonus payouts to our named executive officers ranged from 83.6% to 118.9% of target, primarily based on achievement of financial goals.
+Long-Term Incentive Awards Performance Units unitholder return that compares favorably to other energy master limited partnerships and its two propane peer companies (or total UGI shareholder return that compares favorably to other utility-based companies); further align long-term compensation with strategic goals and objectives related to customer gain/loss performance.
+The number of performance units awarded in Fiscal 2015 ranged from 4,200 to 45,000.
+A portion of the AmeriGas NEOs' performance units (payable in AmeriGas Partners common units, other than for Mr. Walsh and Ms. Gaudiosi) will be earned based on total unitholder return ("TUR") relative to master limited partnerships in the Alerian MLP Index, modified by AmeriGas Partners' TUR performance as compared to the other two propane distribution companies in the Alerian MLP Index, over a three-year period.
+The remaining portion of performance units awarded in Fiscal 2015 to the AmeriGas NEOs will be payable in AmeriGas Partners common units provided a customer gain/loss metric is met.
+For Mr. Walsh and Ms. Gaudiosi, performance units will be payable in UGI Corporation common stock based on total shareholder return of Company stock relative to entities in an industry index over a three-year period.
 UGI Stock Options Align executive interests with shareholder interests; create a strong financial incentive for achieving or exceeding long-term performance goals, as the value of stock options is a function of the price of UGI stock.
-The number of shares underlying option awards ranged from 13,500 shares to 405,000 shares.
-Restricted Units (Discretionary award to Messrs.
-Sheridan and Samuel) Reward financial and operational performance over the 2011 to 2013 period and motivate and retain Messrs.
-Sheridan and Samuel.
-Messrs.
-Sheridan and Samuel received 3,189 and 1,333 restricted units, respectively, which will vest one year from date of grant, provided each executive is an employee as of the vesting date and a cash payout of \$29,256 and \$12,540, respectively, for the distribution equivalents associated with those units.
+The number of shares underlying option awards ranged from 15,000 shares to 306,000 shares.